ADC - ArchivedDataCodec

 Steps to Contribute

-- Fork the Repository: Fork the repository to your own GitHub account.
+- Fork the Repository: Fork the repository to your own GitLab account.

 - Clone the Repository: Clone your forked repository